Guigan713/Guigan713/README.md

   - API & Databases creation with MySQL & Node Js.
   - Use of Figma & Excaliraw for wireframes.
   - I also had the occasion to discover DevOps and learnt to use a IAC (Terraform), Google Cloud Platform and Linux/Debian.
-  - I am currently learning C# and the .net environement.
+  - I have learnt C# and the .net environement through a training with AJC Formation.
   - I did several personal projects as a training.
 I used different technologies like React Native, Next js, mongo DB, TypeScript...
+  - I actually work as a devellopper using Power Platform technologies (Power Apps, Power Automate, Sharepoint, Power BI, Dataverse)

 <br>